 - Treating exacerbating factors such as constipation.

-- They have been shown to reduce flatulence in patients with irritable bowel syndrome.
+- They have been shown to reduce flatulence in patients with IBS.

 - The specific strain of bacteria may be important but, on current evidence, it is difficult to advise which strain(s) to use.

-- Antibiotics, eg metronidazole or rifaximin., can be used to treat small intestinal bacterial overgrowth.
+- Antibiotics (eg, metronidazole or rifaximin) can be used to treat small intestinal bacterial overgrowth.
 One study reported that rifaximin was more effective and better tolerated than metronidazole.

-- Oral bismuth subsalicylate binds sulphide gases in the gut, but is not safe for regular use due to the salicylate content.
+- Oral bismuth subsalicylate binds sulfide gases in the gut but is not safe for regular use due to the salicylate content.